 The look and feel of the fanned frets only take a couple of hours to get used to.
 So, there is nothing to be afraid of here.
 Only massive tonal and creative gains to be made!

 Another thing that strikes me is how comfortable the neck is to play due to its more narrow profile.
 It’s so fast that it almost plays itself.

 The bass sports an alder body, maple neck and maple fretboard, which combined with Dingwall’s own neodymium pickups creates a powerhouse of a bass which leaves every sonic detail intact.

-The Dingwall NG3-4 comes equipped with the Darkglass preamp that tonally fits this bass like a glove.
-You got master level, a rotary switch to select pickup positions (Bridge, Bridge-Middle in series, Bridge-Neck in parallel and Neck) a 3-band EQ and a switch to select between active and passive operation.
+The Dingwall NG2 4-string comes equipped with the Darkglass preamp that tonally fits this bass like a glove.
+You got master level, a rotary switch to select pickup positions (bridge, both in parallel, both is series and the neck pickup) a 3-band EQ and a switch to select between active and passive operation.